IMA Policy

 The pseudofile /proc/cmdline will display the boot command line. grubby --info=ALL displays all the kernel choices.

-Specifying none of the below ima_policy options on the boot command line yields a policy with no policy rules.
+Specifying none of the below ima_policy options on the boot command line yields a policy with no built-in policy rules.

 For EFI-based systems, the secure boot state can be tested with